MaruvkaLab/MSMuTect_4/README.md

 # Changes, Pull Requests, and Compiling the Binary Executable (not relevant for most users)
 Users should typically install MSMuTect as described in the "Installation" section.
 However, if you wish to make changes, this is also practicable.
 The code is straightforward and the entry point is in src/Entry/main.py.
+There is a test suite in tests.
-When making changes, you don't need to recompile the code every time: simply don't run build.sh and msmutect.sh will use the python files directly.
+When making changes, you don't need to recompile the code every time: simply don't run build_cython.sh and msmutect.sh will use the python files directly.
 If you add any interesting features, we would be grateful if you could share them with us by emailing us or opening a pull request.
-If you did run build.sh and want to revert the .pyx files to python files, run reverse_rename.sh.
-If for some reason you would like to compile a binary executable, this is a little tricky and not recommended.
-The most important thing to understand is that there are two levels of compilation:
+If you did run build_cython.sh and want to revert the .pyx files to python files, run reverse_rename.sh.
+Please ensure you erase the previously generated shared-object libraries, or the python interpreter will use those instead of the .py files If for some reason you would like to compile a binary executable, this is a little tricky and not recommended.
-1. Compiling every individual module.
-This is purely to improve performance.
-It is not necessary for running msmutect.sh, but it is necessary to create binary executable
-2. Compiling the binary executable so that it can be run by itself.
+Specifically, pyinstaller can be picky regarding the exact python and system libraries present on the system

 The steps to create the binary executable are as follows:
 1. Create a python virtual environment with all of the dependencies in requirements.txt and pyinstaller
-2. Run build.sh to compile the individual python modules
+2. Run create_executable.sh
-3. Update the paths in pyinstaller_build/build.sh (Note this is different than the top level build.sh)
-4. Run pyinstaller_build/build.sh.
-The resulting executable will be put in pyinstaller_build/dist